Engineering Management interview prep.

 Behavioural questions to expect

-- Why engineering management at a hyperscaler - and why the firm vs an enterprise SaaS, consumer, or devtools EM seat?
+Why engineering management at a hyperscaler - and why this firm vs an enterprise SaaS, consumer, or devtools EM seat?

-- How would you describe the firm's engineering organisation + how it operates at hyperscaler scale?
+How would you describe this firm's engineering organisation + how it operates at hyperscaler scale?

 Technical concepts to master